Saujanya0910/Quiz-Shell-script/README.md

-# UNIX-Mini-Proj-Quiz
+# Quiz-Shell-script

-A simple quiz app made using shell script
+A simple quiz app implemented using shell script